-Global minimally invasive surgical instruments market is forecasted to attain revenue of $53.1 billion by 2023, according to P&S Market Research.
+Global minimally invasive surgical instruments market is forecasted to attain revenue of $53.1 billion by 2023, according to P&S Intelligence.

 The growth led by growing geriatric population, surge in prevalence of chronic diseases, increasing government healthcare expenditure, and growing demand for minimally invasive surgeries globally.